 It helps readers appreciate the sacred text by offering, in an accessible format, some of the advances in scholarship on the Book of Mormon over the past generation.Spencer Fluhman, What Is the Maxwell Institute Study Edition of the Book of Mormon?

-And it includes new witnesses
+It includes new witnesses

 Joseph Smith includes the testimonies of 11 witnesses in the Book of Mormon, including Oliver Cowdery, David Whitmer, and Martin Harris.
 But they weren’t the only people who witnessed the miracles associated with the holy scripture.
 Accordingly, the Maxwell Institute Study Edition includes the testimony of Emma Smith.